madoreiraluizrv/stack-overflow-data---trends/README.md

 There are 3 notebooks available here to showcase work related to the above questions.
 Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

-1. LanguageRankings.ipynb
-Notebook that solve question 'a' and shows a final graph with the ranking evolution of each language between 2017 and 2019.
+1. LanguageRankings.ipynb: Notebook that solve question 'a' and shows a final graph with the ranking evolution of each language between 2017 and 2019.

-2. PlatformDesireRankings.ipynb
-Notebook that solve question 'b' and shows a final graph with the ranking evolution of each platform between 2017 and 2019.
+2. PlatformDesireRankings.ipynb: Notebook that solve question 'b' and shows a final graph with the ranking evolution of each platform between 2017 and 2019.

-3. Coefficients.ipynb
-Notebook that solve question 'c' and shows three graphs for the top 20 coefficients in the models for each of the years.
+3. Coefficients.ipynb: Notebook that solve question 'c' and shows three graphs for the top 20 coefficients in the models for each of the years.

 I also included the 3 datasets used (survey_results_public_yyyy.csv), but they are zipped as they were larger than GitHub's limit if not zipped.